XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ## Configuration Settings

-Ripple recommends the following guidelines to improve performance, based on how our performance engineers evaluate the configuration properties listed.
+Ripple recommends the following guidelines to improve performance.
 You can set the following parameters in the `rippled.cfg` file to improve performance for your `rippled` server.

 ### Node Size

 The `node_size` parameter determines the size of database caches.
-For production systems, Ripple recommends that you always set it to `huge`.
+For production systems, Ripple recommends that for production servers, you always set it to `huge`.
 Increased cache size requires less disk I/O and allows `rippled` to improve performance.
 The trade-off to improving performance better is that memory requirements increase.

 ### Node DB Type

 The `type` field in the `node_db` section of the `rippled.cfg` file sets the type of key-value store that `rippled` uses to persist the XRP Ledger in the Ledger Store.
 You can set the value to either `rocksdb` or `nudb`.
 For setting the store that `rippled` uses to persist history shards, if you are participating in history sharding, see [History Sharding](XREF: concept-history-sharding.md#shard-store-configuration).

 #### RocksDB vs NuDB
 RocksDB requires approximately one-third less disk storage than NuDB and provides a corresponding improvement in I/O latency.
 However, this comes at a cost of increased memory utilization as storage size grows.
-Nudb, on the other hand, has nearly constant performance and memory footprint regardless of storage.
+NuDB, on the other hand, has nearly constant performance and memory footprint regardless of storage.

 For `rippled` servers that operate as validators, which keep only a few days' worth of data or less, Ripple recommends using RocksDB.
 For all other uses, Ripple recommends users configure NuDB for the Ledger Store.
-Nudb has no performance-related configuration options.
+NuDB has no performance-related configuration options.
 But tuning parameters are available for RocksDB that have been used to help achieve maximum tested transaction processing throughput, and are as follows:

 ```
 [node_db]